 Steady Growth in the 1940s

-Service grew steadily during King County Library's early years as new branches joined the organization.
+Service grew steadily during King County Library's early years as new libraries joined the organization.
 One unique aspect of the county library system was described in the 1945 annual report:

 "Instead of having permanent collections in each of the small libraries, all communities have a continuing flow of fresh titles, and 'read-out' books are withdrawn to be sent to a different branch.
 Fifteen thousand six hundred forty six titles changed location in this way" (p.
 1).

 Issaquah, Snoqualmie, North Bend, Tolt-Carnation, and Bothell (all incorporated cities) signed the services contract in 1946.
-New branches in unincorporated communities that opened that year included Orilla, Redondo, South Park Courts, Algona, and White Center.
-The year 1947 saw the addition of branches in Redmond and Pacific (both contracting incorporated cities) and Maple Valley.
+New libraries in unincorporated communities that opened that year included Orilla, Redondo, South Park Courts, Algona, and White Center.
+The year 1947 saw the addition of libraries in Redmond and Pacific (both contracting incorporated cities) and Maple Valley.
 Houghton came on board in 1948.
-New branches joined more slowly thereafter, and some branches became unaffiliated when areas in which they were sited were annexed by non-affiliate incorporated cities.
+New libraries joined more slowly thereafter, and some libraries left the county system when areas in which they were sited were annexed by non-affiliated incorporated cities.

 King County Library also began establishing so-called library stations (meant to serve a limited number of people without the formality of regular service hours) at convalescent homes and at the Riverton Heights and Laurel Beach tuberculosis sanatoriums.
 Books serving infectious populations were fumigated before being returned to general circulation.

-As the 1940s drew to a close, space was the biggest issue facing King County Library branches.
+As the 1940s drew to a close, space was the biggest issue facing King County libraries.
 Returning service members, expanding families, and increasing population meant increased circulation.
-Some branches were able to purchase government surplus buildings or construction materials, adding an annex here and a few shelves there.
-Vashon, which already had a library building in the planning stages when the community joined King County Library, opened this facility (a memorial to Vashon Island residents who had lost their lives in World War II) in 1946.
+Some libraries were able to purchase government surplus buildings or construction materials, adding an annex here and a few shelves there.
+Vashon, which already had a library building in the planning stages when the community joined King County Rural Library District in 1944, opened that new building (a memorial to Vashon Island residents who had lost their lives in World War II) in 1946.